TITLE 15 GAMBLING AND LIQUOR CONTROL

 31 calendar days after the close of the hearing.

-(e) A party of record may, not later than
+(e) A party of

-10 business days after the date of service of a hearing officer's report or
+record may, not later than 10 business days after the date of service of a

-commission's report, file exceptions to the report.
-A reply to an exception filed under this
+report.
+A reply to an exception filed

-for filing the exceptions.
-A copy of
+last day for filing the exceptions.
+A

 (f) After